xllim-tools/xllim/README.md

 # Presentation

-``xLLiM`` (formerly Kernelo) is a python module performing efficient inversion of high-dimensional models within a Bayesian framework using GLLiM (Gaussian Locally-Linear Mapping) model approximation.
-It integrates features such as:
+``xLLiM`` is a C++ with Python bindings implementation of Gaussian Locally-Linear Mapping.
+It can be used to perform efficient inversion of high-dimensional models.
+``xLLiM`` integrates features such as:
 * Forward model functionnals.
 These can be implemented as C++ or as pure Python functions.
 The forward model can be used to generate data following a distribution and refine GLLiM results by sampling the PDF using various strategies.
 * Multi-initialization options
 * Post-GLLiM refinement methods such as Importance Sampling (IS) and Iterative Mixture Importance Sampling (IMIS)
 * Post-processing analysis, including confidence quantification on predictions, detection of multiple solutions, andpermutation of predictions in case of signal regularity.
+Currently, ``xLLiM`` supports only Gaussion probability distributions, but other distributions may be added to it in the future.

-Kernelo-GLLiM is distributed as a compiled shared library in a Docker container, and is integrated in the [Planet-GLLiM](https://gitlab.inria.fr/kernelo-mistis/planet-gllim-front-end) astrophysics application, that is distributed as a Docker image for local use and as a data processing service on [Allgo-18](https://allgo18.inria.fr/).
+``xLLiM`` is distributed as a compiled shared library in a Docker container, and is integrated in the [Planet-GLLiM](https://gitlab.inria.fr/xllim/planet-gllim) astrophysics application, that is distributed as a Docker image for local use and as a data processing service on [Allgo-18](https://allgo18.inria.fr/).

+The ``xLLiM`` method was previously implemented in ``R`` and is available on [CRAN](https://cran.r-project.org/web/packages/xLLiM/index.html)
+An experimental implementation in ``Julia`` exists as well.

+This ``xLLiM`` implementation is derived from [Kernelo](https://gitlab.inria.fr/kernelo-mistis/kernelo-gllim-is).
+``Kernelo`` is obsolete and is no longer maintained.

 # Documentation and API reference

-The API reference of the xLLiM module is available [here](https://kernelo-mistis.gitlabpages.inria.fr/kernelo-gllim-is/).
+The API reference of the xLLiM module is available [here](https://xllim.gitlabpages.inria.fr/xllim/).
-For more information you can find a complete scientific documentation in the [Planet-GLLiM documentation](https://kernelo-mistis.gitlabpages.inria.fr/planet-gllim-front-end/)
+For more information you can find a complete scientific documentation in the [Planet-GLLiM documentation](https://xllim.gitlabpages.inria.fr/planet-gllim/)

 # Dependencies